CaliStyle/trailpack-proxy-router/README.md

 Say good bye to A/B testing as AAA testing can handle hundreds of different series test at once for each view in a web app.

 Series documents are given a test number, and version.
 They default to the lastest version, but the default can be changed to any version while keeping the run and score.
 Large changes to any version should be given another test number.
+The documents are markdown documents with yaml that allow you to use normal markdown, HTML, or embeds.

 Use your own mechanisms to track negative and positive interactions and then feed them back to Proxy Engine to adjust the score.